elsargentpepper/elsargentpepper/README.md

 ## Hello!
 I also like to be known as elsargentpepper

 I am a [Platzi Master student](https://platzi.com/master/) specializing as a React Frontend Developer with experience in audiovisual post production.
-Also I am interested in project management and agile methologies.
+Also I am interested in project management and agile methodologies.

 ### Contact me